cefriel/mapping-template/README.md

 A template-based component exploiting [Apache Velocity](https://velocity.apache.org/) to define declarative mappings for schema and data transformations.

+A quantitative and qualitative evaluation of the tool is available in the repository [mapping-template-eval](https://github.com/cefriel/mapping-template-eval).

 ### Mapping Template Language (MTL)

 The [Wiki](https://github.com/cefriel/mapping-template/wiki/Mapping-Template-Language-(MTL)) contains the documentation to specify compliant mapping templates.